tudou0002/yifeili.me/content/_index.md

 # Hi there!
 # Welcome to my website!

-I am an undergraduate studying computer science at Mcgill University.
+I am currently an undergraduate computer science student at Mcgill University.
-My interests include data science, visual arts, graphic novels, and watching cooking videos on YouTube.
+I love programming, like cooking and enjoy reading (especially graphic novels :)).